collapsed-stacks/startups/questions/6195/what-are-the-necessary-legal-steps-to-release-an-app.md

 - tagged: `mobile-apps`
 - score: 3

-<p>I have a team of people, including myself, who are currently building/marketing an app for Android.
+I have a team of people, including myself, who are currently building/marketing an app for Android.
 What would you recommend doing in order to release the app?
 For example, should we form an LLC and release the app as a product of the company, should we trademark our app's name/logo, etc. All feedback is appreciated.
-Thanks!</p>
+Thanks!

 ## Answer 6196